-Squash flatbread recipe using acorn squash is so easy to prepare, will give you easy, delicious and very healthy flatbread which you can enjoy for dinner, lunch or breakfast as you wish, with any vegetarian curry of your choice or with plain fresh yogurt or raitha .
+Squash flatbread recipe using roasted acorn squash (you can use any leftover mashed acorn squash or other squashes as well) is so easy to prepare, will give you easy, delicious and very healthy flatbread which you can enjoy for dinner, lunch or breakfast as you wish, with any vegetarian side dish, fillings, dips, curry of your choice or with plain fresh yogurt or salads.

-We need roasted mashed acorn squash (recipe here) to make this flatbread.
+We need mashed acorn squash (recipe here) to make this flatbread.

 From the above mentioned recipe link, you can easily learn how to make oven roasted mashed acorn squash using a fresh acorn squash.

 Once you have roasted mashed acorn squash (just use the half of an acorn squash for this recipe, once the acorn squash is roasted), add few spices to it to make the flatbread more yummy or you may totally skip adding any spices and just use some oil and salt.